Kia ora tatou, nau mai haere mai

 I’m a very practical, down to earth person, who has a very strong dose of common-sense and an ability to find solutions to problems quickly.
 I’m articulate and a strong communicator, but I also call a spade a spade when I need too, and I’m not afraid to express my views and the views of my community and its citizens.
 I’ve learnt my communication skills in my community, through 25 years of meetings in country halls, footy club-rooms, marae, and in open paddocks working with local people to solve local problems.
 To do that you I learned to be a great listener and able to get to the core of issues that assist people in finding solutions.
 Through all of these consultation processes I’ve become keenly aware of the many issues that face communities today.

-In my view, the strength of the Peninsula lies in the diversity of its people and its varied communities This is what makes it a great place to live, but it also means those individual communities have individual needs.
+In my view, the strength of the Peninsula and the City lies in the diversity of its people and its varied communities This is what makes it a great place to live, but it also means those individual communities have individual needs.
 To ensure those needs of the community are met there needs to be effective representation that:

 - Listens before speaking